Don't gloss over the ugliness of black supremacist music but don't condemn the entire cultural movement out of hand.

 White supremacist music stands more isolated as a cultural phenomenon – there is little mainstream rock music providing empowerment for white people in the same way as hip-hop does for its largely black audience.
 White supremacist music is easy to get angry about and black supremacist music is easy to ignore, but there is not a lot between them.

 In Jay-Z’s book Decoded, he says that the reason hip-hop is so controversial is often simply that “people don’t bother trying to get it”.
 Comfortable though it is for the liberal media to gloss over the ugliness of black supremacist music even as the conservative establishment condemns the entire cultural movement out of hand, it is no more beneficial a stance.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.